Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 > within a Vantiq installation

 You should also provide an appropriate `logger.ini` file in the same directory.
-An example one is provided at `src/test/resources/logger.ini` in this project.
+An example file is provided at `src/test/resources/logger.ini` in this project.

 #### Creating a Docker Image for your Connector